-Göteborg International Biennial for Contemporary Art (GIBCA) is held every second year and has today become one of the leading art biennials in the Nordic region.
-With the seven biennials that have taken place since the start in 2001, GIBCA has established itself as one of Sweden’s biggst eart events and is internationally seen as one of the young and exciting biennials in Europe.
+Göteborg International Biennial for Contemporary Art (GIBCA) is a contemporary art project taking place every two years in Gothenburg, Sweden.
+GIBCA is in 2019 at its 10th edition and has become a relevant art biennial for the Nordic region.
+Started in 2001, GIBCA has established itself as one of Sweden’s biggest art events and is internationally seen as one of the young and exciting biennials in Europe.

-To each of its new editions, GIBCA invites one or several internationally practicing curators to enter in a dialogue with the city of Gothenburg, its citizens, people interested in art and artists around the globe.
-On the basis of a current chosen theme, the visitors as well as the art world are offered an experience of art at its best.
+To each of its editions, GIBCA invites one or several internationally practicing curators to enter in a dialogue with the city of Gothenburg, its citizens, people interested in art and artists around the globe.
+Starting from a theme and presenting stark artistic practices, the visitors as well as the art world are offered an experience of art at its best.

-Swedish and international artists are invited to present existing as well as newly produced site-specific art works where the local spirit of Gothenburg and the west of Sweden becomes a major starting point.
+Swedish and international artists are invited to present existing as well as newly produced site-specific artworks where the local spirit of Gothenburg and of West of Sweden play a notable part.
 Gothenburg is a city with a past of labor and harbor culture.
 The city has a dynamic history where both established and self-organized communities make an impact.
-As a platform for the international contemporary art scene, the biennial has becomes an important junction between the local, national and international art practitioners.
+As a platform for the international contemporary art scene, the biennial aims to be an important junction between the local, national and international art practitioners.

-Each biennial consists of several major exhibitions which take place at the established art institutions as well as in the public realm.
-Activities are offered, such as workshops, seminars and talks, where the visitors are invited to deepen their knowledge on current issues within contemporary art.
-A broadened educational art programme engages both children and young people in a rich variety of activities, workshops and tours in all exhibition spaces for the biennial.
+Each biennial consists of several major exhibitions and programme which take place at established art institutions in Gothenburg as well as in the public realm.
+Through workshops, seminars and talks, the visitors are invited to dialogue and to deepen their knowledge on current issues within contemporary art.
+A broad educational art programme engages both children and young people in a variety of activities, workshops and tours in all exhibition spaces of the biennial.

-The biennial is initiated by Gothenburg City Cultural Committee, and since 2006 the main organization for GIBCA is Röda Sten Konsthall.
+The biennial is initiated by Gothenburg City Cultural Committee, and since 2006 the organizer for GIBCA is Röda Sten Konsthall.